The Canon TS-E 24mm f/3.5L II Tilt-Shift Lens is, optically and physically, the highest quality 24mm Canon-mount lens I've reviewed to date.

 Let's review a comparison between five Canon L Series Lenses.
-Use the mouseover links below to compare the full frame, right side border of the images from the compared lenses (if the links are not working, the images have probably not finished loading).
+Click on the image below to compare the full frame, right side border of the images from the compared lenses (loads in a new window).
 I was never impressed by the original TS-E 24mm L Lens (first lens results below), but the other three compared-to L lenses are very good.
 Remember - I'm not showing center-of-the-frame image quality here - all of these lenses perform excellently in the center.
 The border image quality is the differentiator.

 These shots were captured in RAW format by a Canon EOS 5D Mark II DSLR using ideal tripod-mounted technique under a clear sky.
 Canon DPP's "Standard" Picture Style with sharpness set to "1" (very low).
 All images are accurately focused in the center of the frame - a flat plane of sharp focus would run through the image at the front of the column.
-Note that, to reduce page load time (especially for mobile users), this comparison is being hosted on a separate page.
 Click on the image below to open this comparison in a new window/tab.
 Use Alt-Tab/Ctrl-Tab to toggle back and forth.